G-Node/nix/docs/tagging.md

 }
 ```

-This approach is extended into n-D. The following figure illustrates
+This approach can be extended into n-D. The following figure illustrates
 the 3-D case.

 ![multiple_regions_3D_plot](./images/3D_mtag.png "multiple regions in 3D")